rdkcentral/firebolt-apis/requirements/specifications/hardware/hdmi.md

 Should we have 3 Firebolt APIs: HDMIInput, HDMIOutput, HDMICEC?

+JL> I think splitting Input & Output is a great idea, as it removes a likely source of momentary confusion / headaches for our users
+JL> Is there such a thing as a port that is both an input and output port on the same device?
+If so, is this ARC, or different, or both?
+JL> for CEC, don't the devices attached to input ports send most commands, and devices attached to output ports receive them?
+JL> I suppose if that is true, we can still have it all in the HDMICEC module, so i'm fine with three modules (and we can always do four if need be)
+JL> Proposal: remove CEC so we can upgrade the status of this doc to Candidate Spec and get feedback

+TODO: split output & input APIs into separate docs
+TODO: do we need to do output requirements now, or can we do them later?

 Source LA = logical address, 4-bit unsigned int Destination LA is omitted, but could be directly addressed to device or broadcast.